State guide

 Elizabeth City

-Use Elizabeth City when the corridor is preparing to turn toward the Virginia entry.
+Use Elizabeth City when the corridor is preparing to turn toward Virginia.

 Best state-line rhythm